 Problem Possible Cause - Solution The Thunderbolt Port doesn't appear to work.
 The Thunderbolt Port must be enabled in the BIOS.
-You will need to enable Thunderbolt support in the BIOS "Intel(R) Thunderbolt Technology (Advanced Menu > Intel(R) Thunderbolt)" on page 5 - 10.
+You will need to enable Thunderbolt support in the BIOS "Intel(R) Thunderbolt Technology (Advanced Menu > Intel(R) Thunderbolt)" on page 5 - 11.
 An external display will not connect to the Thunderbolt Port.
-The security level of the Thunderbolt Port must be set to support Display only in order to support external display connections.
-If you want to use the Thunderbolt port to support display devices then you will need to set the security level to support display devices only (see "Security Level (Advanced Menu > Intel(R) Thunderbolt)" on page 5 - 11).
-When the Thunderbolt port is set to be used for display only, then Mini DisplayPort 2 (4) in Figure 1 - 13 on page 1 - 21) will be turned off.
+You have not set the Thunderbolt Port for display devices.
+See "DDI Control (Advanced Menu > Advanced Chipset Control)" on page 5 - 10.